We recently invited the WHOOP community to ask us anything about WHOOP strain: the metric you see in your app each day that ranges from 0 to 21.

 WHOOP measures strain based on cardiovascular output and time spent in various heart rate zones.
 Therefore, if you’re doing a strength-based workout with minimal reps and periods of rest (such as Olympic weightlifting), you will have a lower strain if your heart rate is not elevated for extended periods of time.
 Many WHOOP members have wondered how their data will reflect a strenuous strength session, so here’s the breakdown:

 - Increasing weight and adding new strength exercises to your routine will likely cause soreness and muscle fatigue, otherwise known as delayed onset of muscle soreness (DOMS).
-This microtrauma from eccentric lengthening of the muscle fibers typically causes a reduction of HRV the following morning, especially if your body is not used this kind of stressor.
+This microtrauma from eccentric lengthening of the muscle fibers typically causes a reduction of heart rate variability (HRV) the following morning, especially if your body is not used this kind of stressor.

 - Fatigued muscles often result in a higher strain as you go about your day, because your body is working harder to recover as it responds to disturbances of your homeostatic state.

 In order to read true muscle strain following a workout, you’d likely need an additional tools such as an EMG or blood test.

 4. If I have a daily strain above 17, can I expect my recovery to tank the next day? -@raised_in_baseball

 While your chance of reduced recovery the next day is elevated due to the high-strain day, one day of high strain does not guarantee a poor next-day recovery.
 There are many athletes who are well-conditioned and regularly achieve high strain and are able to bounce back quickly.
 Additionally, there are many other internal and external factors that affect recovery beyond cardiovascular strain, such as diet, sleep quality, psychological stress, and more.